Money in Croatia

 Tolls can be paid by card, as can entrance tickets to the national parks.
 Transport (bus, train, ferry tickets) can be paid for by card; in many cases, these tickets can be bought online before travel.

-Private accommodation places, in almost all cases, do not have the infrastructure to accept cards; they must be paid in cash if you are not making payment in advance online.
+Private accommodation places, in almost all cases, do not have the infrastructure to accept cards; they must be paid in cash at the time of your stay if you are not making payment in advance online.
 However, your accommodation will advise you on this before you arrive so you can prepare yourself.

 Currencies to take with you and changing money in Croatia